 Now, depending on whether you are an e-commerce store, then you can create two types of pages to target the search intent.
 First is product category pages of your gardening tools and second is a blog post with a list of best gardening tools.

 However, if you are running an affiliate site, then you can only create a blog post with a list of the best gardening tools.
+BTW if you are in gardering or landscape niche check out SEO for landscaping.

 Also in some cases, you find that you cannot match the keyword search intent, thus, you should not waste your time by targeting the keyword with not the right content.